farlee2121/DevEssentialsBlog/_posts/2022-05-29-Union-based-Result.md

 # Union-based Result Types in C#

 I previously wrote about [result types](../_posts/2021-01-15-Results-Update.md) and [union types](../_posts/2021-03-26-Unions-in-CSharp.md) in C#.
-I got wondering if a union-based approach would allow nicer result types.
+I got to wondering if a union-based approach would allow nicer result types.
 In short, it works, but not as nicely as I'd hope.

 Some of my previous goals for results types included
 - Low-barrier to creating result types